 - Blumberg, A. E. and Feigl, H., 1931, “Logical Positivism: A New Movement in European Philosophy,” Journal of Philosophy, 28: 281–296.

-- Carnap, Rudolf, 1928, Der logische Aufbau der Welt, Berlin: Bernary.
-Translated by R.A.
-George, The Logical Structure of the World, Berkeley: University of California Press, 1967.
+- Carnap, Rudolf, 1928, Der logische Aufbau der Welt, Berlin: Bernary; R.A.
+George (trans.), The Logical Structure of the World, Berkeley: University of California Press, 1967.

-- Cassirer, Ernst, 1910, Substanzbegriff und Funktionsbegriff: Untersuchungen über die Grundfragen der Erkenntniskritik, Berlin: Bruno Cassirer.
-Translated as Substance and Function.
-Chicago: Open Court, 1923.
+- Cassirer, Ernst, 1910, Substanzbegriff und Funktionsbegriff: Untersuchungen über die Grundfragen der Erkenntniskritik, Berlin: Bruno Cassirer; W. & M. Swabey (trans.), Substance and Function, Chicago: Open Court, 1923.

 - Coffa, Alberto J., 1991, The Semantic Tradition from Kant to Carnap, Cambridge: Cambridge University Press.